The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 case isn't always so clear-cut is in structs.
 The thing about structs

-is that the cost memory space, and IWRAM space at that.
-The
+is that the cost memory space, and IWRAM space at that in the case

 Bad names: dirx/diry